 New ETIAS entry requirement for Europe

-If you are planning a trip to Europe in 2024, you’ll be required to apply for a travel authorisation via the European Travel Information and Authorisation System (ETIAS).
+If you are planning a trip to Europe, you’ll be required to apply for a travel authorisation via the European Travel Information and Authorisation System (ETIAS).
 At its heart, ETIAS is a visa waiver that will allow citizens of some countries, including Australia, New Zealand, Canada and the USA, to enter Europe and travel freely.

 The goal of ETIAS is to tighten border security, as well as digitally screen and track travellers entering and leaving EU countries.
 It’s really just one more step to think about before your trip.